Freshwater (novel): Reception

 The New Yorker called Freshwater "a startling début novel"; The Guardian called it "a remarkable debut"; and the LA Times called it "dazzling".
 Freshwater was longlisted for numerous significant awards.
 Freshwater was a New York Times Notable Book, was named a Best Book of the Year by the New Yorker and NPR.
 Emezi is also recognized as a 2018 National Book Foundation "5 Under 35" honoree.

 In 2019, Freshwater was nominated for the Women's Prize for Fiction — the first time a non-binary transgender author has been nominated for the prize.
-Williams said that the panel did not know Emezi was non-binary when the book was chosen, but she said Emezi was happy to be nominated.
+Chair of judges Kate Williams said that the panel did not know Emezi was non-binary when the book was chosen, but she said Emezi was happy to be nominated.
 After the nomination, the Women's Prize Trust formulated new guidelines for transgender authors, and as of 2020 requires authors to be "legally female" without regard to either sex or gender identity.

 Controversy

 The first editions of "Freshwater" name-dropped Emezi's work with Nigerian author and feminist Chimamanda Ngozi Adichie.
-After Emezi posted tweets regarding Adichie in 2021, Adichie asked that all references to her name be removed from the "about the author" section of the book jacket on all future copies of Freshwater.
+After Emezi posted tweets regarding Adichie and her alleged transphobia in 2021, Adichie asked that all references to her name be removed from the "about the author" section of the book jacket on all future copies of Freshwater.

 Adaptation

 In May 2019, news announced that the novel was optioned by FX for a TV series adaptation.
 Emezi was scheduled to write the screenplay and executive produce the series with Tamara P. Carter.
 FX Productions planned to produce it alongside Kevin Wandell and Lindsey Donahue.
-As of 2025, there was no evidence of the adaptation moving forward.
+In 2025, Emezi stated in an interview with Zikoko Magazine that the project didn’t get a green light and was returned to them in 2021, with the claim that the market wasn’t ready for spiritual West African storytelling.